awsdocs/macie-user-guide/doc_source/macie-protect-data.md

 1. Choose any of the listed events to view its details\.

-   To enable or disable an event, on its details page, use the **Enabled/Disabled** drop\-down menu, and then choose **Save**\.
+   To enable or disable an event, on its details page, use the **Enabled/Disabled** dropdown and then choose **Save**\.

-## CloudTrail errors<a name="cloud-trail-errors"></a>
+## AWS CloudTrail Errors<a name="cloud-trail-errors"></a>

-Macie analyzes and processes errors that can occur when Macie\-supported subset of CloudTrail\-logged data and management events \(API calls\) take place within your infrastructure\.
+Macie analyzes and processes errors that can occur when a subset of data that CloudTrail logs and management events \(API calls\) take place in your infrastructure\.
 Macie designates a risk level between 1 and 10 for each of the supported CloudTrail errors\.

-You cannot modify existing or add new CloudTrail errors to the Macie\-managed list\.
+You can't modify existing or add new CloudTrail errors to the list that Macie manages\.
 You can enable or disable the supported CloudTrail errors, thus instructing Macie to either include or exclude them in its data security process\.<a name="enable-disable-cloud-trail-errors"></a>

 **To view, enable, or disable supported CloudTrail errors**